 be gallant... but also gentle

 These are Bible-based principles that can help us identify and guard against false teaching that want to "tickle our ears" as well as the pressure from our peers.
-Essential for evaluating what is absolutely true.
+Essential for evaluating what is true.
 Let us apply them in our lives and in our ministries, so that we may be faithful to God and His word until the end, protecting ourselves and others from the deception and destruction of false teaching.

 But as we do this vigilantly, but also "Let everyone come to know your gentleness" as Paul puts it in Philippians 4:5.
 Everyone thinks that what they believe is the truth.
-Not always - as we saw - but definitely sometimes even the teachers of that false doctrine believe what they are teaching others.
+Not always - as we saw - but sometimes even the teachers of that false doctrine believe what they are teaching others.

 And as Paul also says, "To the weak, I became as weak, that I might win the weak.
-I have become all things to all men, that I might by all means save some".
+I have become all things to all men, that I might save some".
 Teachers and listeners both.
 Thats why knowing the truth is so important, so that we can test the spirits in a way that we can also "save some".